MighTy-Weaver/COMP4471-2020Fall/README.md

 # COMP4471-2020Fall
 The Assignment repository for COMP4471 HKUST in Fall 2020

 All three assignments are all adopted from CS231N in Stanford.
+Some output screenshots are not released to keep anonymous.

 >Assignment 1: 109/100
 >